sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Setting_the_Encoding_of_Your_Text_Files.md

 ## If you do not see your encoding in the list...

-A complete list of Java encodings is available here: [http://www.oracle.com/technetwork/java/archive-139210.html](http://www.oracle.com/technetwork/java/archive-139210.html).
-Select the Java encoding you want from the list.
+{{% alert color="info" %}}A complete list of Java encodings is available here: [http://www.oracle.com/technetwork/java/archive-139210.html](http://www.oracle.com/technetwork/java/archive-139210.html).
+Select the Java encoding you want from the list.{{% /alert %}}

 You can manually specify one of the supported encodings from the above web page